ImagineShadow/hydratools/README.md

 # hydratools
-A best script for Encryption & Decryption for Reporing bugs contact me on Telegram : @DarknessEagle
+A best script for Encryption & Decryption for Reporting bugs contact me on Telegram : @DarknessEagle or on Gmail : Darknesseagle.pentester@gmail.com